-Finally, in February, 1878, a group of civilians secured a warrant to search the river behind Larn’s house.
+Finally, in February 1878, a group of civilians secured a warrant to search the river behind Larn’s house.
 Looking for hides that didn’t belong to him, six were recovered from the river with brands other than Larn’s own.
-Though Larn was arrested, he was later released and violence continued.
+Though Larn was arrested, he was later released, and violence continued.

-Instead, the next night, the Tin Hat Brigade, stormed the jail intending to hang Larn.
-When they found they couldn’t lynch the shackled man, they shot him in his cell.
-Afterwards, his body was returned to Camp Cooper Ranch where he was buried beside his infant son.
+Instead, the Tin Hat Brigade stormed the jail the next night, intending to hang Larn.
+They shot him in his cell when they found they couldn’t lynch the shackled man.
+Afterward, his body was returned to Camp Cooper Ranch, where he was buried beside his infant son.

 After Larn was captured and killed, Selman took off for lawless Lincoln County, New Mexico, where he started a vicious gang called Selman’s Scouts.
-For two months these outlaws terrorized the area, stealing horses and cattle, murdering innocent men and boys, and pillaging businesses and homes.
+For two months, these outlaws terrorized the area, stealing horses and cattle, murdering innocent men and boys, and pillaging businesses and homes.

 They were finally stopped when Governor Lew Wallace issued a proclamation threatening martial law.
-Selman returned to Texas where he was captured by Texas Rangers in 1880 and taken to Shackelford County to stand trial for his previous crimes.
+Selman returned to Texas, where he was captured by Texas Rangers in 1880 and taken to Shackelford County to stand trial for his previous crimes.
 However, he soon escaped and made his way to Chihuahua, Mexico where he lived until 1888.
-The Texas charges were then dropped and he moved to El Paso where he remarried and made his living primarily as a gambler and sometimes as a City Constable.
+The Texas charges were then dropped, and he moved to El Paso, where he remarried and made his living primarily as a gambler and sometimes as a City Constable.
 On April 5, 1894, he killed former Texas Ranger Baz (Bass) Outlaw during a fight in Tillie Howard’s brothel.

 The following year, on August 19, 1895, he killed the famous gunman John Wesley Hardin in the Acme Saloon.
 Though charged with murder, his trial resulted in a hung jury.
-While out on bond, he ran into Marshal George Scarborough and when talk elevated into a dispute, then to gunplay, Scarborough shot Selman four times.
-Selman died on April 6, 1896 and Scarborough was acquitted of murder.
+While out on bond, he ran into Marshal George Scarborough, and when talk elevated into a dispute, then to gunplay, Scarborough shot Selman four times.
+Selman died on April 6, 1896, and Scarborough was acquitted of murder.